ryutok/TIL/Tools/Push_pytest_covarage_from_Travis-CI_to_Code_Climate.md

-# Push pytest covarage from Travis-CI to Code Climate
+# Push pytest coverage from Travis-CI to Code Climate

 ### .travis.yml